- What is an overpayment?

 - if you get married, form a civil partnership or start living with someone as if you are married or civil partners

-If your claim is found to be fraudulent, the Local Authority will prosecute where appropriate and will recover any overpaid benefit/reduction from you.
+If your claim is found to be fraudulent, the Department for Works and Pensions will prosecute where appropriate and the Local Authority will recover any overpaid Housing Benefit and/or Council Tax Reduction from you.

 If you have been overpaid Housing Benefit, Local Housing Allowance, and/or Council Tax Reduction we will write to you and tell you the following: